 Small Business Owner’s Insurance.

 This type of policy merges property insurance and general liability insurance into a single, cost-effective package.
-It typically covers buildings, machinery and equipment, and business personal property as well as liability for bodily injury, personal and advertising claims, and medical expenses.
+A business owner's policy typically covers buildings, machinery and equipment, and business personal property as well as liability for bodily injury, personal and advertising claims, and medical expenses.

 General Liability Insurance.

-A general liability policy covers customer injuries at your business, damage to customer property, and slander or libel lawsuits.
-Many commercial leases require that business owners purchase this type of policy.
+A general liability insurance policy covers customer injuries at your business, damage to customer property, and slander or libel lawsuits.
+Many commercial leases require that small business owners purchase this type of policy.
 A general liability policy generally covers concerns with third-party injuries and property damage.

 Professional Liability Insurance.